cwestwater/cwestwater.github.io/_posts/2017-10-08-Terraform-Part-2.md

 }
 ~~~

 As you can see above we are telling Terraform we are using vSphere and we pass the username, password and vCenter address.
 Note the username must be the full UPN not the short version.
-Also note if you are using self-signed certificates you have to allow Terraform the use them
+Also note if you are using self-signed certificates you have to allow Terraform the use them.

 # Create a VM